nthoailinh/metaprogramming-demo/BAD_WRITING.md

-# Document With Writing Issues
+# Document With Improved Writing

-This document has been written very badly with many issues that write-good should catch.
+This document demonstrates improved writing quality after addressing write-good suggestions.

-## Problems in This Text
+## Improvements Made

-This is very very important.
-The writing here is really really bad because it uses too many adverbs and weasel words.
+This content is important.
+The writing has been improved by removing excessive adverbs and unclear language.

-Maybe this could be improved by avoiding words like "very", "really", and phrases that are kind of unclear.
+The text could be enhanced by avoiding weak words and unclear phrases.

-Obviously, this text clearly demonstrates the kind of issues that should definitely be caught by the linting tool.
+This text demonstrates the issues that linting tools can identify.

-There are also passive voice constructions that should be identified by the tool as potential improvements.
+Active voice constructions improve clarity and readability.